Cutaneous leishmaniasis

 Cutaneous leishmaniasis is the most common form of leishmaniasis affecting humans.
 It is a skin infection caused by a single-celled parasite that is transmitted by the bite of a phlebotomine sand fly.
-There are about thirty species of Leishmania that may cause cutaneous leishmaniasis.

-This disease is considered to be a zoonosis (an infectious disease that is naturally transmissible from animals to humans), with the exception of Leishmania tropica — which is often an anthroponotic disease (an infectious disease that is naturally transmissible from humans to vertebrate animals).
+About 30 species of Leishmania may cause cutaneous leishmaniasis.
+This disease is considered to be a zoonosis (an infectious disease that is naturally transmissible from animals to humans), with the exception of Leishmania tropica, which is often an anthroponotic disease (an infectious disease that is naturally transmissible from humans to vertebrate animals).

 Signs and symptoms

 Post kala-azar dermal leishmaniasis

-Post-kala-azar dermal leishmaniasis (PKDL) is a recurrence of kala-azar that may appear on the skin of affected individuals months and up to 20 years after being partially treated, untreated or even in those considered adequately treated.
+Post-kala-azar dermal leishmaniasis (PKDL) is a recurrence of kala-azar that may appear on the skin of affected individuals months and up to 20 years after being partially treated, untreated, or even in those considered adequately treated.
 In Sudan, they can be demonstrated in up to 60% of treated cases.
-They manifest as hypopigmented skin lesions (such as macules, papules, nodules), or facial redness.
-Though any organism causing kala-azar can lead to PKDL, it is commonly associated with Leishmania donovani which gives different disease patterns in India and Sudan.
-In the Indian variant, nodules enlarge with time and form plaques but rarely ulcerate, but nodules from the African variety often ulcerate as they progress.
-Nerve involvement is common in African variety but rare in Indian subcontinent.
-Histology demonstrates a mixture of chronic inflammatory cells; there can be macrophage or epitheloid granuloma.
+They manifest as hypopigmented skin lesions (such as macules, papules, or nodules), or facial redness.
+Though any organism causing kala-azar can lead to PKDL, it is commonly associated with L. donovani. which gives different disease patterns in India and Sudan.
+In the Indian variant, nodules enlarge with time and form plaques, but rarely ulcerate, while nodules from the African variety often ulcerate as they progress.
+Nerve involvement is common in the African variety, but rare on the Indian subcontinent.
+Histology demonstrates a mixture of chronic inflammatory cells, with macrophage or epitheloid granuloma possible.
 Parasite concentration is not consistent among studies, perhaps reflecting low sensitivity of diagnostic methods used in earlier entries.